alexpearce/home/_posts/tips/2012-10-28-merging-root-ntuples.md

 $ exit
 {% endhighlight %}

-once you're done.
+once you’re done.
 Note that this new shell may not have `$ROOTSYS/bin` in its `PATH`, but can be quickly added.

 {% highlight bash %}
 $ export PATH=/path/to/root/bin:$PATH